Characterizing the asymptotic and catalytic stochastic orders on topological abelian groups: The preordered semialgebra of measures

 \subsection{The stochastic preorder}

-Suppose now that $G$ is a preordered topological abelian group with positive cone $G_+$.
-We now extend the resulting preorder on $G$ to a preorder on $\meas{G}$.
+Suppose now that $G$ is a preordered topological abelian group, where the preorder is defined through a positive cone $G_+$.
+We now extend the resulting preorder on $G$ to a preorder on $\meas{G}$ known as the stochastic preorder.
 We refer to Strassen~\cite[Theorem~11]{strassen}, Edwards~\cite[Theorem~7.1]{edwards} and Kellerer~\cite[Proposition~3.12]{kellerer} for more general definitions and proofs of the following equivalence, which crucially rely on the assumption that the measures involved are Radon, but neither use the group structure nor Hausdorffness of $G$.

 \begin{prop} For $\mu,\nu \in \meas{G}$ with $\mu(G) = \nu(G)$, the following are equivalent: \begin{enumerate} \item $\mu(C) \le \nu(C)$ for every closed upset $C \subseteq G$. \item $\mu(U) \le \mu(U)$ for every open upset $U \subseteq G$. \item For every monotone and lower semi-continuous function $f : G \to \R$, we have